 Kingston

 In similarity with Montego Bay, Kingston also experiences some areas of violence and shootings and may not be free from danger for those who travel here.
-It’s advised not to travel to these areas below:
+Our advice is to avoid traveling to these areas below.:

 Spanish Town